awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  You can use a read\-only endpoint with your proxy for read\-only queries, the same way that you use the reader endpoint for an Aurora provisioned cluster\.
 Doing so helps you to take advantage of the read scalability of an Aurora cluster with one or more reader DB instances\.
 You can run more simultaneous queries and make more simultaneous connections by using a read\-only endpoint and adding more reader DB instances to your Aurora cluster as needed\.

  For a proxy endpoint that you create, you can also associate the endpoint with a different virtual private cloud \(VPC\) than the proxy itself uses\.
 By doing so, you can connect to the proxy from a different VPC, for example a VPC used by a different application within your organization\.
-Both VPCs must be owned by the same AWS account\.

  For information about limits associated with proxy endpoints, see [Limits for proxy endpoints](#rds-proxy-endpoints-limits)\.